dfgpsantos/nsx-api/README.md

 some scripts requires variables

-these scripts use curl to make the api calls
+these scripts use curl to call NSX's API